pastaCat-sudo/Grumpy-Code/README.md

 # Grumpy-Code

 Ones and zeros suck.
-Yet, we craft them in elaborate ways to do the "stuff" we want.
+Still, we craft them to do the "stuff" we want.

 I'm focusing on what's important.